illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 90% of the cases the choice is the typical Linux/Plesk/MySQL/Wordpress + Mail scheme.

-Both providers given support this scheme.
+Both providers given are supporting this scheme.

 Go to one of the providers and create an account using the myDOMAIN@outlook.com